Kepler-186F/ethanblog/ethanblog/source/_posts/2017-01-09-Purposing A New BloomFilter that optimized for Hbase.markdown

 ---
 layout: post
-title: "Purposing A New BloomFilter Design that optimized for Hbase"
+title: "Purposing A New BloomFilter Design that optimized for Apache Hbase"
 date: 2017-01-09 12:10:00 -0800
 comments: true
 categories:
 ---
-Got this idea when last week discuss with Rahul G about bloom filters.
-Put up some draft here, feedback please!
+Got this idea when last week discuss with Rahul Gidwani from Salesforce about bloom filters.
+Put up some draft here, feedback goes to apache hbase dev list.

-__"Idea"__
+###__the "Idea"__

 Regular bloom filter has been widely used in HBase and LSM, however in these cases, certain important knowledge of the key space is pre-known but not been take advantage of.
 Such as:
 1, the MIN/MAX of the keys is pre-known.
 2, the keys are usually densely and continuously sorted within a range.

-__"Issues of regular bloom filter"__
+###__Issues of regular bloom filter__

 Current bloom filter makes no the assumptions of the distributions of the incoming objects.
 After hashing, the hashes is assumed to be evenly distributed among (-int, int).
 Take most popular implementation for example (google/guava.bloomfilter), there are two processes involved: hashing and modulo, as illustrated below. (code link)

 {% img /images/img/p1.jpg %}